 Over there it’s a very different way of life.
 It’s not so much go, go, go, go, go.
 So coming back here and working in professional sport was a bit different.
-The experience was amazing, I loved learning different cultures.
+The experience was amazing, I loved learning about different cultures.
 I encourage anyone coming out of school to go travel, even if it’s just for a month or two weeks!
 Go and explore, meet different people, see different countries, see how different things work, and you can bring it all back with you.
 Cultural experience is so important.
 Especially in such a diverse place like Canada!

 I always encourage everybody, even all my interns, to go travel.
 You can get a job at any time; it’s never too late to get a job.
 But, sometimes, it’s too late to take that experience of a lifetime.
 Once you start that full-time job, it can be hard to leave it, so go while you can!

 We noticed you’re an occasional writer for The GIST having written a column on rugby and a guide to The Grey Cup.
 Tell us about those two pieces you did.
 Why did you do them, and how did you get involved?